stan-dev/design-docs/designs/0032-stan-output-formats.md

 used by CmdStan, and therefore by CmdStanPy and CmdStanR, which contains a record of the inference run and all resulting diagnostics and estimates.
 These files are use for downstream analysis and visualization.

+A CSV file is designed to hold a single table's worth of data in plain text where each row of the file contains one row of table data, and all rows have the same number of fields.
+The CSV format is not precisely defined, but almost all modern CSV parsers allow for the first row of data to be treated as a row of column labels (the "header row") and also allows comment rows which start with a designated comment prefix character.
+Because the initial focus of the Stan project was to do MCMC sampling, the CSV file allowed for a straightforward representation of the posterior sample one row per draw, one column per output from the Stan program.
+Over time, the Stan CSV file has come to be an amalgam of information about the inference engine configuration, the algorithm state, and the algorithm outputs.
 This format is limited and limiting for several reasons.

 * Because the Stan CSV file format is a non-standard format, downstream analysis packages need